Legislation (Act 60): https://www.scstatehouse.gov/sess123_2019-2020/bills/3586.htm

 SECTION 4 (23-47-50)

 This section adds requirements for the repayment of funds, within ninety days, if an audit discovers inappropriate use of 9-1-1 funds.
 A portion of 9-1-1 funds may be used to help cover the cost of this audit.
-This section also changes the current language used to describe the method for levying a CMRS 911 charge (a connection assigned to a South Carolina area code) to align with the actual method used by wireless services providers for levying this charge (the primary residential or business street address of the connection).
+This section also changes the current language used to describe the method for levying a CMRS 911 charge (a connection assigned to a South Carolina area code) to align with the actual method used by wireless services providers for levying this charge as required by federal law (the primary residential or business street address of the connection).

 SECTION 5 (23-47-60)

 RFA will designate one office per county as the addressing official.
 There are no changes to this section.

-This section 1) increases the membership of the SC 9-1-1 Advisory Committee from eight to twelve members by having the Governor appoint an additional two members from the PSAP community and the RFA Executive Director to appoint a member with GIS experience and *one county administrator; 2) allows committee members to be reimbursed for travel associated with education or training expenses in connection with their service on the committee; 3) clarifies that a member cannot circumvent the two term limitation by being appointed in a different capacity; and 4) specifically allows the 9-1-1 Committee to appoint subcommittees that may include other knowledgeable individuals but may not delegate statutory duties to them.
+This section 1) increases the membership of the SC 9-1-1 Advisory Committee from eight to twelve members with an additional two members from the PSAP community appointed by the Governor, one member with GIS experience appointed by the RFA Executive Director, and one member appointed by the South Carolina Association of Counties; 2) allows committee members to be reimbursed for travel associated with education or training expenses in connection with their service on the committee; 3) clarifies that a member cannot circumvent the two-term limitation by being appointed in a different capacity; and 4) specifically allows the 9-1-1 Committee to appoint subcommittees that may include other knowledgeable individuals but may not delegate statutory duties to them.

-The amendment also clarifies the role of RFA to develop and contract for the implementation of a statewide 9-1-1 system and authorizes RFA to use the monthly fee revenue for this purpose.
+The amendment also clarifies the role of RFA to develop and contract up to ten years for the implementation of a statewide 9-1-1 system and authorizes RFA to use the monthly fee revenue for this purpose.
 Local entities still receive their monthly distribution based on call volume.

 The amendment also authorizes the RFA to act as the State 9-1-1 Coordinator.